Marsh Hen

+The Marsh Hen is a sharpie with a catboat spritsail rig built from 1981 to 2003 by several US companies including Custom Fiberglass and Sovereign America.

-The Marsh Hen is a recreational centerboard boat, built predominantly of fiberglass, with teak wood trim.
-It has a catboat spritsail rig, with aluminum spars.
+It is a centerboard boat, built predominantly of fiberglass, with teak wood trim.
 The double-ended, canoe-type hull has a plumb stem, an angled transom, a shallow-draft, transom-hung rudder controlled by a teak tiller and retractable centerboard.
 It displaces 650 lb.

-The boat has a draft of 3.25 ft with the centerboard extended and 6 in with it retracted, allowing beaching or ground transportation on a trailer.
+The boat has a draft of 3.25 ft with the centerboard extended and 6 in with it retracted.

-The boat is normally fitted with a small, well-mounted, outboard motor for docking and maneuvering, but also can be rowed and is equipped with oarlocks.
+The boat can be fitted with a well-mounted outboard motor and can be rowed.

 The open-boat design has a dodger that was factory-supplied as standard equipment.
 This acts as a sort of cabin top to provide sleeping accommodation for two people.
 The boat has a built-in ice chest and a portable-type head along with six lockers for stowage.

 For sailing the design is equipped with built-in flotation and a self-bailing cockpit.

-Operational history

 In a 1994 review Richard Sherwood wrote that the "hull shape has evolved from working boats of the Chesapeake, and the rudder and spritsail rig are also traditional.
 The Marsh Hen was designed as a pocket cruiser."